-Sponsored by Miss Suzanne Slingluff, the submarine was built in 1941 and won the Navy Unit Commendation for service in World War II, as well as 6 battle stars.
+Sponsored by Miss Suzanne Slingluff, the USS Gurnard (SS-254) was built in 1941 and won the Navy Unit Commendation for service in World War II, as well as 6 battle stars.
+Her keel was laid down by the Electric Boat Company, Groton, Connecticut on 2 September 1941.
+It was launched on 1 June 1942 and commissioned on 18 September 1942.
 It completed 9 war patrols, out of which only one was declared unsuccessful.
-As asbestos was a widely used building material for ships at the time, the USS Gurnard contained it in its wall insulation, as well as in other components, such as gaskets, boilers and valves.
-Thus, the people who were present on the submarine should pay close attention to their health and undergo regular medical examinations in order to make sure the toxic fibers they inhaled have not damaged their lungs.
 The USS Gurnard was decommissioned in 1945, at the end of the war, and was sold for scrap 16 years later.

 If asbestos fibers become airborne, they can be inhaled, become lodged in the lungs and tissue, and cause complications over time - including deadly cancers.
 Though the dangers of asbestos exposure have long been understood, the mineral remained widely used well into the 1970s, for a variety of purposes.
 In these instances, it is critical that victims who have developed an asbestos-related disease do what they can to ensure responsible parties are held liable.